jonnonz1/nz-statute-book/acts/public/1998/land-transport-act-1998.md

     (ii) the likely costs that the vehicles generate when used on road; and (c) is payable in addition to the fee payable in respect of an application for the licence for a motor vehicle or for the issue of trade plates (as the case may be).
 (3) An additional fee prescribed under subsection (1) may be set at different levels for different classes of vehicles (whether licensed or operating under trade plates).
+(4) An order under this section—
+  (a) is secondary legislation (see Part 3 of the Legislation Act 2019 for publication requirements); and (b) must be confirmed by an Act (see subpart 3 of Part 5 of the Legislation Act 2019).

 ### 270 Fees and charges identified as land transport revenue
 (1) This section applies to regulations made by Order in Council under section 269 or 269A that prescribe fees or charges that are identified or to be treated as land transport revenue for the purposes of the Land Transport Management Act 2003 (relevant regulations).
-(2) The explanatory note of relevant regulations must indicate that— (a) they are a confirmable instrument under section 47B of the Legislation Act 2012; and (b) they are revoked at a time stated in the note, unless earlier confirmed by an Act of Parliament; and (c) the stated time is the applicable deadline under section 47C(1)﻿(a) or (b) of that Act.
+(2)
 (3)
-(4) If relevant regulations are revoked by section 47C(1)﻿(a) or (b) of the Legislation Act 2012, the fees or charges replaced or altered by those regulations are, from the revocation of those regulations and until the fees or charges are again replaced or altered, the same as they were immediately before those regulations came into force.
+(4) If relevant regulations are revoked under subpart 3 of Part 5 of the Legislation Act 2019, the fees or charges replaced or altered by those regulations are, from the revocation of those regulations and until the fees or charges are again replaced or altered, the same as they were immediately before those regulations came into force.
 (5) The reference in subsection (4) to fees or charges replaced or altered by relevant regulations includes fees or charges— (a) prescribed (or having effect as if prescribed) under section 167 or 168B in respect of the same or substantially the same matter; and
   (b) in force immediately before the commencement of this section.
-(6) If relevant regulations are revoked by section 47C(1)﻿(a) or (b) of the Legislation Act 2012, any fees and charges collected by virtue of those regulations in excess of the fees and charges otherwise payable must, except in so far as any other provision is made by an Act of Parliament, be refunded.
+(6) If relevant regulations are revoked under subpart 3 of Part 5 of the Legislation Act 2019, any fees and charges collected by virtue of those regulations in excess of the fees and charges otherwise payable must, except in so far as any other provision is made by an Act of Parliament, be refunded.
 (7) Relevant regulations that the House of Representatives resolves should be revoked or varied are revoked or varied in accordance with the terms of the resolution, and any fees and charges collected under the relevant regulations in excess of the fees and charges otherwise payable are, so far as that resolution provides, to be refunded.
 (8)